krthush/link-preview/README.md

 2. "search" - includes bing search images (longer fetch but multiple images)
 3. "validate" - includes "top" image that is validated (longer fetch but ensures image src exists and loads)

 API built on [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-Can be easily used in any other Node.js enviroments that when NOT hosted serverless - see notes.
+Can be easily used in any other Node.js enviroments (NOT serverless - see notes).

 ## Example Link Preview